What to expect after G-tube surgery

 - Uncontrolled pain that requires intravenous (IV) pain medications

 - Abnormal vital signs such as fever and low blood pressure

 - Significant bleeding

 - Significant distance to home

-- Additional medical conditions such as respiratory distress
+- Additional medical conditions such as lung or heart issues

 - Feeding difficulties – Your care team will let you know if you will be admitted for diet progression prior to discharge